The health benefits of giving up smoking begin the moment you stop, and continue to increase the longer you have quit.

-It’s against the law to smoke in public buildings now, and in 2015 it became illegal to smoking in any private vehicle carrying people under the age of 18.
-This can make smoking tricky if you’re a parent.
+It’s against the law to smoke in public buildings now, and in 2015 it became illegal to smoke in any private vehicle carrying people under the age of 18.

-The Leicester City Stop Smoking Service offers a free, one to one, 12 week programme of support.
+The Live Well Leicester Stop Smoking Service offers a free, one to one, 12 week programme of support.

 There are a large number of clinics throughout the city and they can provide home visits for pregnant women.

-They offer all the traditional licensed products (patches, mouth spray, inhalators, Champix and many more) and advisers are skilled in helping people choose the right product for them.
+They offer all the traditional licensed products (patches, mouth spray, inhalators, Champix and many more) and advisors are skilled in helping people choose the right product for them.

 They are also e-cig friendly, and although can’t supply e-cigs, they can give the behavioural support that makes a big difference to success rates.

 Those living in Leicester city can call Stop on 0116 4544000 to talk to an advisor for more information.